7 plus (7+) Exam – Magdalen College School (MCS) – What you need to know

 Registration fee: £75

-Open Afternoons offer the opportunity to see the school in action on a normal working day and are recommended for families who have already attended an Open Morning.
-They begin with a talk by the Master and Q&A with the Head of the Junior School, followed by a tour of the school and tea in the Dining Hall with the Master, the Usher, Heads of Departments, Housemasters, Tutors and the Registrar.
+Open Mornings offer the opportunity to see the school in action on a normal working day.
+They begin with a talk by the Master and Q&A with the Head of the Junior School, followed by a tour of the school and coffee with the Head of Junior School and the Registrar’s team.

 Boys take tests in English and maths.
 The English tests consist of spelling, creative writing and three comprehension exercises; comprehension excerpts could be from factual or fictional sources.
 Each section in the English test is between 15 and 20 minutes long.